LASER-UMASS/basic-stats/README.md

 1. Change into the Basic Statistics root directory, which contains the *build.xml* build file.

-3. Run `ant` to compile Basic Statistics.
+2. Run `ant compile` to compile Basic Statistics.
+The compiled class files will be in the *bin* directory.

-4. The compiled Basic Statistics class files will be in the `bin` directory.
+4. Run `ant test` to run all Basic Statistics unit tests.

-5. Run `ant -lib lib/ test` to run all Basic Statistics unit tests.
+5. Run `ant clean` whenever you want to clean up the project (i.e., delete all generated files).

-6. Whenever you want to clean up the project, run `ant clean`
+#### How to run Basic Statistics from the terminal:

-How to run Basic Statistics (from the terminal):
+1. After building the project (i.e., running `ant compile`), run: `java -cp bin BasicStats`.
+The application's GUI will show up.

 1. After building the project (i.e., running `ant`), cd into the `bin` directory and run: `java BasicStats`.
 The application's GUI will show up.